 - We will visit families where we identify suspected overcrowding.
-We will make an assessment as to the size of property that a family needs depending on the family make up and the number and size of bedrooms in their current home with reference to Government HHSRS guidance - We will carry out an internal case conference to consider the best option to follow to resolve the case and monitor progress against the agreed actions on a quarterly basis - We will inform the tenants of our proposed action plan and the steps we intend to take.
-We will keep the tenants regularly informed on progress no less than on a quarterly basis, but more frequently where necessary - We will register all families who are lacking 3 or more bed spaces for rehousing, award them the appropriate needs and activate autobidding on their application. - We will work with the tenant and private sector landlords to find solutions within the private sector and use all incentives within the PRS scheme to do so - We will make up to 2 offers of what we consider to be appropriate accommodation for the family's needs either from within social housing stock or from within the private rented sector.
-If those offers are not accepted we will consider our duty to be discharged and the case closed - We will look at whether the situation can be resolved by rehousing family member(s) living in the property that are old enough to hold their own tenancy If so we will ensure that up 2 offers of accommodation are made either from within social housing stock or from within the private rented sector.
-If those offers are not accepted we will consider our duty to be discharged and the case closed - Along with rehousing we will consider other options which might alleviate the overcrowding situation.
-These may include altering the existing accommodation with internal modifications, building an extension, or in exceptional circumstances, look at combining two adjoining properties into one. - We will conduct a safe and well check in all cases to ensure that the family know how to prevent a fire and also have an emergency plan in place.
+We will make an assessment as to the size of property that a family needs depending on the family make up and the number and size of bedrooms in their current home with reference to Government HHSRS guidance - We will carry out an internal case conference to consider the best option to follow to resolve the case and monitor progress against the agreed actions on a quarterly basis. - We will register all families who are lacking 3 or more bed spaces for rehousing, award them the appropriate needs and activate autobidding on their application. - We will talk to the family about all the options available to them.
+These include: registering on Derby Homefinder, mutual exchange, private renting and wherever possible, making alterations to the existing property. - We will work with the tenant and private sector landlords to find solutions within the private sector and use all incentives within the PRS scheme to do so.
+We will also encourage the tenant to consider any options available under the mutual exchange scheme. - We will consider if it is possible to make alterations to the existing property.
+This may include making internal modifications, building an extension, or in exceptional circumstances, look at combining two adjoining properties into one. - We will discuss our proposed action plan with the tenant and explain the steps we intend to take.
+We will keep the tenants regularly informed on progress no less than on a quarterly basis, but more frequently where necessary. - We will make up to 2 offers of what we consider to be appropriate accommodation for the family's needs either from within social housing stock or from within the private rented sector.
+If those offers are not accepted, we will consider our duty to be discharged and the case closed.

-Version: 8.0 Modified: February 26, 2021
+Version: 8.0